- Community Services & Programs

-Ride-a-longs are defined as opportunities for individuals to come to station and ride with crews on fire apparatus for a designated time period.
-Ride-a-long time frames will be either 8am-noon or 1pm-5pm.
-Ride-a-longs are observation only, riders are not to take part in emergency operations.
-It is at the discretion of the station commander to allow for more time.
+Ride-alongs are defined as opportunities for individuals to come to a station and ride with crews on fire apparatus for a designated time period.
+Ride-along timeframe will be 7am to 7pm and is at the discretion of the station officer to allow for more time.
+Ride-alongs will not be scheduled on “line-observed” holidays unless approved by the station officer.
+Ride-alongs are observation only, riders are not to take part in emergency operations.

-- Rider is enrolled in a high-school trade program, fire-science program and/or are involved with the Arapahoe Rescue Patrol or Explorer Program
+- Individual is enrolled in a high-school trade program, fire-science program and/or are involved with the Arapahoe Rescue Patrol or Explorer Program OR

-- Be a minimum of 18 years old unless rider is in one of the above listed programs
+- Individual is a minimum of 18 years old unless active in one of the above listed programs AND

 ** Please note that if you are an active candidate in South Metro’s process for employment, you are not permitted to do a ride-along at this time.

 - Riders who meet the above requirements will need to fill out the Online Application Form.

 - Please note that only requests made through SMFR’s external website will be processed.

 - Once the rider has been approved and meets the initial criteria, they will be notified to complete a criminal background check, which must be done no more than 30 days prior to the selected ride date and must be paid for by the applicant.

 - Once background check has been submitted and approved, the rider must fill out and sign a Hold Harmless Agreement and HIPAA Compliance Agreement.

 - Once fully approved, the designated ride-along coordinator will schedule the ride-along. **